jonathanmalloy120/Bus_Tracking_01/README.md

 2. Changes to the bus indicator icons to make them more aesthetically pleasing.
 3. An indicator that shows whether or not a given bus has moved or remained stationary over the past 15 seconds.
 4. The ability to use this tracker in other cities with data from other metro areas.

+This program is coded and distributed according to MIT license.
+MIT License: A short and simple permissive license with conditions only requiring preservation of copyright and license notices.
+Licensed works, modifications, and larger works may be distributed under different terms and without source code.
+If you use this code in any projects please inculde MIT and MapBox and/or contact them for additional licensing information.